Recursive expansion of Tanner graph: a method to construct stabilizer codes with high coding rate: Z-TGRE, X-TGRE and Y-TGRE code

 When $L=b+1$, as described above, we should still preferentially select the first $2^{L-2}$ rows to reduce the weight of the first row of the parity-check matrix $H_L$, based on which at most one row from the latter $2^{L-2}$ rows can be choose to multiply with the first row to reduce the weight.
 Since each row of the left submatrix of $H_L$ contains $b+1$ (even) $1$s, and the weight of the part of the first row belongs to the left submatrix is $b+1$, which might be eliminated by up to $b+1$ (even) $1$s and add one $1$ to the part of the first row belonging to the right submatrix.
 The weight of the first row right now is

-Observing the recursive method in Fig. \ref{Z-TGRE Tanner graph}, it is easy to verify that the weight of the first row is $L$ and equality holds in Eq. \ref{wts12}.
-When multiplying the first row of $H_L$ with the jth $\left(j=1+2^0,1+2^1,\cdots,1+2^{L-2}\right)$ row, the equality also holds in Eq. \ref{wts12}.
+Observing the recursive method in Fig. 1 in the main text, it is easy to verify that the weight of the first row is $L$ and equality holds in Eq. (\ref{wts12}).
+When multiplying the first row of $H_L$ with the jth $\left(j=1+2^0,1+2^1,\cdots,1+2^{L-2}\right)$ row, the equality also holds in Eq. (\ref{wts12}).